baratgabor/Unity3D-SoundManager/README.md

 - ### Playing sounds with modulated pitch/volume
   - Sounds sound the best if you slightly modulate the pitch and volume each time you play them, to make them feel natural.
 It's messy to do this individually everywhere.

+## Usage examples

+Just for illustrative purposes, because it's really obvious and straightforward to use.

+  - Playing a 'sound type' **the simplest way possible** (no 3D positioning, perfect for mobile games):

+     `SoundManager.Instance.PlaySound(GameSound.Death);`

+  - Playing a 'sound type' **at a given world position**:

+     `SoundManager.Instance.PlaySound(GameSound.Death, transform.position);`

+  - Playing a 'sound type' **at a given world position**, by **overriding pitch and volume** with a multiplier on top (obviously you can leave out the parameter names :) ):

+     `SoundManager.Instance.PlaySound(GameSound.Death, transform.position, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f);`

+  - Playing a 'sound type' **at a given world position**, by **overriding pitch and volume** with a multiplier on top, and setting a **callback to be invoked when the sound playback finishes** (where *DoAfterPlayback* is a void parameterless method):

+     `SoundManager.Instance.PlaySound(GameSound.Death, transform.position, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f, DoAfterPlayback);`

+*(Note that the callback shown is obviously available as an optional parameter on all of the method overloads, not just on the longest.
+Also note that there is an overload for setting pitch and volume override without having to specify a `Vector3`.)*

 ## Features

 - ### Customizable random pitch and volume range for each AudioClip
   - You can set up the range of random pitch and volume for each audioclip at a centralized location.
-Then you just simply play the sound by referencing it as an `enum` value, for example:
+Then you just simply play the sound by invoking `PlaySound()`, and the pitch and volume will be automatically modulated each time.

-     `SoundManager.Instance.PlaySound(GameSound.Death)`
+- ### Defining multiple `AudioClip`s for a sound type
+  - One given sound type can have multiple entries and `AudioClip`s associated to it in the list.
+The `SoundManager` automatically creates a list internally from all 'sound variations' of a given sound type, and when you invoke `PlaySound()`, it selects one randomly.
+This is also a rather important part of providing rich and diverse audio experiences.

 - ### Smart, automatic pooling of AudioSources
   - You can define how many simultaneous sounds you want to support at startup.
 The `SoundManager` automatically reserves them from the pool to play the requested sound, waits for the playback to stop, and then puts the `AudioSource` back to the pool.
 No polling involved whatsoever.
 Coroutine-based operation.
 No wasteful use of collections, it uses a simple `Stack` the way it's supposed to be used.

 - ### Support for 3D positioned AudioSources
   - My current game is 2D, so I have no use for this, but I wanted to add this little extra before sharing it.
 Basically, you can simply use an overloaded version of the `PlaySound()` method that accepts a `Vector3` position defining where to play the sound.
 So, for example: